Business Education Courses

 #ET35 - INTRO TO HTML & WEB PAGE DESIGN - 2.5 CREDITS

 This course is designed as a basic introduction to HTML and creating web pages.
 The students read, write, and edit HTML coding.
-The students learn how to create, edit and manage webpages.
-The course also explores the basics of WYSIWYG programs as well as basic picture editing.
+The students learn how to create, edit, and manage webpages.
+The course also explores the basics of WYSIWYG programs, as well as basic picture editing.
+This course has a dual enrollment agreement with Raritan Valley Community College.
+Eligible students can earn 3 credits for RVCC’s course, IDMX 225, Web Page Development I. Visit the HCRHS dual enrollment webpage for more information.

 #ET40 - ADVANCED WEBPAGE DESIGN – 2.5 CREDITS